Click on the dropdown button to translate.

 Galatians 3:21 “For if there had been a law given which could have given life, truly righteousness would have been by the law.”

-No one - not before the Cross, or since - has ever, or will ever be, “saved” by chanting a certain number of prayers, by going to church every week, by confessing to a priest, by keeping every one of the Ten Commandments, by offering sacrifices, by keeping the Ceremonial Feasts, by donating large sums of money, or by any other formula.
+No one - not before the Cross, or since - has ever, or will ever be, “saved” by chanting a certain number of prayers, by going to church every week, by confessing to a priest, by keeping every one of the Ten Commandments, by offering the right sacrifices, by keeping the Ceremonial Feasts, by donating large sums of money, or by any other ritual or formula.

 Wow!
-That’s what God thinks of the “righteous deeds” we do.
+That’s what God thinks of our (so called) “righteous deeds.”
 They are all tainted by our own self interest.
 Yikes!

-Only if the Spirit of Christ - in us - motivates our “works,” are those actions “worthy” in the site of God.
+Only if the Spirit of Christ works in us, and through us, are our good deeds “worthy” in the site of God.
 Why?
-Because those “works” actually came from Christ, not from us.
+Because those “works” actually come from Christ, not from us.
 Without Him - without the perfect love of God that flows through Him to us, our works are dead and accomplish nothing in the heavenly sense.

 Deuteronomy 9:6 "Know therefore, that the LORD your God is not giving you this good land to possess because of your righteousness; for you are a stubborn people.
 RSV